Laura-Mary/Laura-Mary/README.md

 💞️ Special interests: Greek Mythology, Fitness + Wellbeing, Star Trek + Doctor Who, Computer science (obviously). <br>

 📫 Recent projects: Working with a group to create a digital story about the impact of self-driving cars on our environment.
-A report about early encryption techniques and how they have evolved into the modern techniques that are used today.
-Created an informational website for a canal centre using Adobe Dreamweaver and designed my own logo for the website using Adobe Illustrator.<br>
+A report on early encryption techniques like the Caesar and the Vigenere ciphers and how they have evolved into the modern techniques that are used today.
+Created an informational website for a canal centre using Adobe Dreamweaver and designed my own logo for the website using Adobe Illustrator.
+Created a dice game using a Pi and a JamHat.<br>

 🎯 Future goals: To learn in depth about AI and how it can be applied in biomedical and healthcare settings. <br>
 </p>